Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 Juror #9, the old man, talks about the sadness of growing old, too.
 He says old men are considered unimportant and invisible.
 He’s talking about one of the key witnesses, but he also means himself.

 There are only male characters on screen, including the defendant and the judge.
-And much of the film’s tension arises from the pecking order they put themselves into – of alpha men and jokers.
+And much of the film’s tension arises from the pecking order they put themselves into, from alpha men to jokers.

 But, like anger (and the prejudice it gives rise too), they can’t contain their true personalities.
 One by one, we get a glimpse of the characters hidden beneath the surface.
 And some are better men than others.